deepmodeling/deepmd-kit/README.md

 $ ls
 box.raw  coord.raw  energy.raw  force.raw  set.000  set.001  set.002  type.raw  virial.raw
 ```
-It generates two sets `set.000`, `set.001` and `set.002`, with each set contains 2000 frames.
+It generates three sets `set.000`, `set.001` and `set.002`, with each set contains 2000 frames.
 The last set (`set.002`) is used as testing set, while the rest sets (`set.000` and `set.001`) are used as training sets.
-One do not need to take care the binary data files in each of the `set.*` directories.
+One do not need to take care of the binary data files in each of the `set.*` directories.
 The path containing `set.*` and `type.raw` is called a *system*.

 ## Train a model
-### The standard DeePMD model
+### The DeePMD model
-The method of training is explained in our [DeePMD paper][1].
+The method of training is explained in our [DeePMD paper][2].
 With the source code we provide a small training dataset taken from 400 frames generated by NVT ab-initio water MD trajectory with 300 frames for training and 100 for testing.
 [An example training parameter file](./examples/train/water.json) is provided.
 One can try with the training by
 ```bash
 $ cd $deepmd_source_dir/examples/train/
 $ $deepmd_root/bin/dp_train water.json